The Rolex Daytona | family history

 1963–1988 · The manual-wind Daytonas (6239, 6240, 6262, 6263, 6265)

-Rolex launched the Cosmograph in 1963 — ref.
-6239 — as a tool watch for race-track timing, with the tachymeter scale moved from the dial to the bezel for legibility at speed.
+Rolex launched the Cosmograph in 1963 (ref.
+6239) as a tool watch for race-track timing, with the tachymeter scale moved from the dial to the bezel for legibility at speed.
 The line ran on Valjoux 72 movements through 1988.
-The Paul Newman 'exotic dials' (1969–1973) — three-color sub-registers, square-tipped indices — were a low-selling factory option that became, after Newman's death in 2008, the most-collected vintage Rolex variant in the world.
+The Paul Newman 'exotic dials' (1969–1973), with three-color sub-registers and square-tipped indices, were a low-selling factory option that became, after Newman's death in 2008, the most-collected vintage Rolex variant in the world.
 These references are six-figure provenance markets; the Grail Atlas catalog doesn't serve buyers at this depth yet.

 No references from this era in the catalog yet.